leomelin/battlecube/README.md

 3. You will need to have some working bots to see battle.
 To start off with, use the dummy bots under `/example_bots`.
 Fire up a bot with `node dumb-bot.js 4001`.
 Do the same for the three others using ports 4002-4004.
 Later when you want tougher competition, you can battle with `teebot.js`, who should be a very tough competitor.
 Notice you will immediately get an error if you have a bot listed as a player which does not respond to requests.
 4. Finally, start up the server and client: `npm run start:all`.

+- If you want to disable use localeStorage, which can be annoying when making client changes, change `disablePersistence` to `true` in `client.ts`

 - If you have any issues getting the code running, or find a bug, before the Micro Christmas Hackathon, make an issue in the repo and we will fix it/ try to help you out.

 ## Rules